Table of Contents

 What Is the Purpose of a Buy-Sell Agreement?

 A buy-sell agreement can help business owners maintain control over who can partner with them in the future, and it can help to mitigate the possibility of bad feelings added to already difficult circumstances.
-It can also help to minimize disruptions to the business during a major transition in ownership.

 Imagine losing a business partner and finding yourself co-owning with someone you find disagreeable, inexperienced or poor at making decisions.
 What if your business partner wants to leave the business and demands more money than you think the company is worth?
 How about seeing part of the business transferred to family members who want to take the profits without doing any of the work?